 Free tutorial services in math, writing, and other subjects are available through The Learning Center located in Ritzinger Hall.

 UW-BC invites prospective students and their parents to visit the campus.
-Special Discover UW-BC events and Start Ahead/Start Here are held throughout the year.
+Special Discover UW-BC events and Start Ahead/Start Here open houses are held throughout the year.
 Discover UW-BC events are for high school students and their parents while the Start Ahead/Start Here event focuses on returning adult students and the options available to those who want to earn a UW bachelor’s degree without leaving the area.